NiFi parameter tuning

 Use the following formulas and suggested values for tuning parameters related to data extraction, transformation, and bulk service.
 Calculate them for each stage in the pipeline, including data extraction thread count, page size, bucket size, transformer thread count, bulk service thread count, and bulk service dataflow rate.

-Parameters and formulae
+Parameters and formulas

 Data extraction thread count

-Formula 1
+- Formula 1

 Data Extraction (ExecuteSQL) Thread Count (for each stage) <= Database CPU